Camden Lock: History

 Construction of the canal was overseen by architect John Nash, with James Morgan acting as supervising engineer.
 Hampstead Road Locks were built between 1818 and 1820, with the chambers made of brick and stone coping along the top.
 The two locks are arranged side by side, with an island platform between them.
 Each chamber has two gates at both ends, and they have been Grade II listed since 1992 (this is the initial, most common category of listing).
 They were the first of 12 pairs of similar locks which dropped the level of the canal by 96 ft to reach Limehouse Basin.
 The transfer of water between the chambers made operation of the locks more complex, and so they were permanently manned during the heyday of the canal, with lock-keepers working a shift system to provide 24-hour cover.
 As the use of the canal declined, in part due to railway competition, manning levels were reduced, and padlocks were used to prevent operation of the locks at the weekends.
 Following the end of commercial traffic and the growth of leisure boating, the locks reverted to operation by boat crews, and in order to prevent flooding caused by incorrect operation of the paddles, in the 1980s most of the pairs were converted to single locks, by replacing the lower gates of one chamber with a fixed weir.
 Hampstead Road Lock is the only one where both chambers have been retained, although they are now emptied conventionally.
-In November 2013, the locks were fully drained for maintenance; the public were invited for the weekend of the 16th and 17th of that month to see the infrastructure for themselves.
+In November 2013, the lock 1B (by the market) was fully drained for maintenance; the public were invited for the weekend of the 16th and 17th of that month to see the infrastructure for themselves.
+A similar operation was carried out on lock 1A in 2016.